MakieOrg/Makie.jl/docs/src/makielayout/layouting.md

 ### Protrusions

 These are four values that tell the `GridLayout` how much gap space is needed by the element outside of the main element area.
-With an `LAxis` that would be the title at the top, y axis at the left side and x axis at the bottom in standard configuration.
+With an `Axis` that would be the title at the top, y axis at the left side and x axis at the bottom in standard configuration.